shuaib88/iqfeed/README.md

 apt-get -y install wine1.8
 ```

 2. You need a GUI for this to work, so if you're doing it on server, [install vncserver](http://www.howtoforge.com/how-to-install-vnc-server-on-ubuntu-14.04).
-Alternatively if sshing into VM,[download Xquart](https://www.xquartz.org ) and continue below.
+Alternatively, if sshing into VM, [download Xquart](https://www.xquartz.org ) and continue below.

 3. Run `make fetch` in this folder to download IQFeed Client installation file.
 You can change IQFeed Client version at the top of Makefile.